Best Electronic Drum Sets

 Dynamic Articulation changes sound’s timbre along with dynamics for realism

-Overall, Command Mesh kit is a great solution in a price range where you don’t really see too much diversity.
+Overall, the Command Mesh kit is a great solution in a price range where you don’t really see too much diversity.
 Those Mylar heads give it a very natural vibe, which is what most acoustic drummers are looking for.
-While it is not a perfect kit by any means, is one of the better models you can get in its price range.
+While it is not a perfect kit by any means, it is one of the better models you can get in it’s price range.

 Best Electronic Drum Set Under $1000

-Roland is one of the few rare brands who doesn’t cut corners even when they are fully expected to.
-TD-17KL-S V-Compact Series features the quality of a professional kit.
-The hardware is just solid, offering plenty of support to the whole kit even if you go hard at it.
+Roland is one of the few rare brands who doesn’t cut corners, even when they are fully expected to.
+The TD-17KL-S V-Compact Series features the qualities of a professional kit.
+The hardware is solid, offering plenty of support to the whole kit, even if you go hard at it.
 All of the mounts feel like they are stronger than necessary, which means that you definitely don’t have to worry about heads and pads moving around.

 If there is one word we could use to describe the voices and pre-sets this kit delivers, it would be ‘versatile’.
 Roland wanted to offer a good quality of sampling, but also some range when it comes to what you can get from this kit.
 This type of solution does require some compromises, but Roland seems to have handled them quite nicely.